cilogon/LigoMouTransferEnroller/README.md

   * the name of the transferee
   * the list of current groups to which the transferee belongs with their end dates
   * the list of pending groups to which the transferee has been approved with their start and end dates
+ ## _**What happens if a transferee trys to transfer to an MOU in which that have an existing membership?**_
+ A person should not be acting in more than one role at a time.
+Therefore, if a transferee attempts to transfer into an MOU they already have a membership in, the petition should be marked as duplicate unless the existing membership(s) are status deleted, expired, or denied.